Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 69.3, is 21.8 points more than Saturday's over/under.

-- The 21.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 47.5 over/under in this contest.
+- The two teams combine to average 69.3 points per game, 21.8 more than the over/under in this contest.

-- The Aggies and their opponents have scored an average of 55.0 points per game in 2021, 7.5 more than Saturday's total.
+- This contest's total is 25.8 points above the 21.7 these two squads combine to surrender per game this season.

 - The 53.8 PPG average total in Razorbacks games this season is 6.3 points more than this game's over/under.